Samhimself/amazon-clone/README.md

 Try out the [Amazon Clone](https://clone-6ed45.web.app/login)!

 ### How to create a dummy order
-In the card payment, Click on the "Card Number" field and start repeatedly typing "42" until all fields are filled during process.
+In the card payment, click on the "Card Number" field and start repeatedly typing "42" until all fields are filled during the process.

 ##### EX:
 Card Number: 4242 4242 4242 4242\